onnx/onnx/README.md

 ## Source

 ### Linux and MacOS
-You will need an install of protobuf and numpy to build ONNX.
+You will need an install of Protobuf and NumPy to build ONNX.
 One easy way to get these dependencies is via [Anaconda](https://www.anaconda.com/download/):